GeneralInfluence/CryptoBoardMeetings/DC2 Board.md

 *Roles will be able to be reset based on function calls to be developed.

-<b>Functions</b>
+## Functions

-*Schedule Board Meeting*
+__Schedule Board Meeting__
-Creates a pending Board Meeting
+Only the President can schedule a board meeting Creates a pending Board Meeting

-*Call to Order*
+__Call to Order__
+Only the President can call to order a board meeting, which requires the following functions:
+* isPresident()
+** only authorization required
-Assuming only the President can call to order a board meeting, we need a function to determine if the message sender is, in fact, the president.
-This acts as all the authorization needed as the user verification takes place withing MetaMask (i.e. the president’s private password for the authorized wallet).
+** verification takes place within MetaMask (i.e. the president’s private password for the authorized wallet)
+* meetingStart()

 ```
 modifier onlyPresident() {